PipedreamHQ/pipedream/apps/http/README.md

 - [Return custom HTTP responses](#issue-a-completely-custom-http-response-status-body-headers)
 - [Emit a subset of the HTTP request](#emit-only-the-http-payload-instead-of-the-whole-event)
 - Filter specific requests (for example, you can [require an secret be present on requests](#authorize-inbound-requests-with-a-secret))
-- Create a public stream of HTTP requests to share with consumers
 - Run any Node.js code on HTTP requests to implement more custom logic

 ## What are components?